-PART 1 TO BE COMPLETED BY PAI RENT I hereby request designated school personnel to administer an lawsuits, claim expense, demand or action, etc., against them parent or guardian orders set forth in accordance with the provi for helping this stud dent use an inha der, provided the designate ed school pe ersonnel comply with th e Licensed Healthcare Provider (LHCP) or Inhaler/Respiratory Treatment □ Renewal □ Ne - - does not have a negative reaction.)
-First dose was given: DateTime Student Name (Last, First, Middle) Date of Birth Allergies School School Year Parent or Guardian Signature Daytime Telephone Date PART II TO BE COMPLETED BY LIC CENSED HEA LTH CAR RE PROVIDER (L AY LA NGUAGE, NO A BBREVIATIONS) DIAGNOSIS: L IST TRIGGE ERS: SIGNS / SYMPTOMS MEDICATION AN ID ROUT TE: DOSAGE TO BE GIVEN AT SCHOOL INTERVAL FOR R REPEATI NG DOSAGE: TIME TO BE GIVEN: С COMMON SI DE EFFECTS: EFFECTIVE DATE: Start: End: If the student itreatments are re than one medication at school l, list sequence in w hich inhalers and/or respiratory Check ✓ the appropriate boxes: I believe that this student has received information.
-The student is to carry an inhaler during school kept in the clinic or other approved school local ol and school sand $\hfill \Box$ It is not necessary for the student to carry his/h ner inhaler during g school, the inhaler will be kept in the clinic or other approved school location. ☐ Asthma Action Plan is attached (if appropriate) ).
-Licensed Health Care Provider (Print) Licensed Health Care Provide r (Signature) Teleph one or Fax Date Parent or Guardian Parent or C Guardian Sigi nature Tel lephone Date Studen t Signature (Rec quired if stud ent carries inhaler) - Date
+PART 1 TO BE COMPLETED BY PARE NT I hereby request designated school personnel to administer an inh lawsuits, claim expense, demand or action, etc., against them for parent or guardian orders set forth in accordance with the provision helping this student us ise an inhal er, provided the designated school j personnel comply with the Licensed Healthcare Provider (LHCP) or Inhaler/Respiratory Treatment Renewal New (If new, the first t full dose e must be given at home to as sure that the student de oes not have a negative reaction.)
+First dose was given: DateTime Student Name (Last, First, Middle) Date of Birth Allergies Sch nool School Year Parent or Guardian Signature Daytime Telephone Date PART II TO BE COMPLETED BY LICE NSED HEALTI H CAR E PROVIDER (LAY LA NGUAGE, NO AI BBREVIATIONS) DIAGNOSIS: LIST 7 TRIGGE RS: SIGNS / SYMPTOMS MEDICATION AND ROUTE: DOSAGE TO BE GIVEN AT SCHOOL INTERVAL FOR REPEATING DOSAGE: TIME TO BE GIVEN: COMN COMMON SIDE EFFECTS: Start: End: If the student is tak treatments are to be e than one medication at school ol, list sequence in wh ich inhalers and/or respiratory Check ✓ the appropriate boxes: ☐ I believe that this student has received information ☐ The student is to carry an inhaler during school are kept in the clinic or other approved school location nd school sanctione 1 1 ☐ It is not necessary for the student to carry his/her ool, the in nhaler will be kept in the clini c or other approved so chool location. ☐ Asthma Action Plan is attached (if appropriate).
+Licensed Health Care Provider (Print) Licensed Health Care Provider (Print) ensed Health Care Provider (Signature) Telep hone or Fax Date Parent or Guardian Parent or Guard dian Sign ature Te elephone Date Student Si ignature (Required d if stude ent carries inhaler) Date

 PART III TO BE COMPLETED BY PRINCIPAL OR REGISTERED NURSE Check ✓ as appropriate: □ Parts I and II above are completed including signatures.
 (It is acceptable if all items in part II are written on the LHCP stationery or a prescription pad.) □ Inhaler/Respiratory Treatment Medication is appropriately labeled.
-Date by which any unused inhaler/respiratory treatment medications and/or supplies is to be collected by the parent (within one week after expiration of the physician order or on the last day of school). of I have reviewed the proper use of the inhaler with the student and, $\Box$ agree $\Box$ disagree, that student should self carry in school.
+Date by which any unused inhaler/respiratory treatment medications and/or supplies is to be collected by the parent (within one week after expiration of the physician order or on the last day of school).
+I have reviewed the proper use of the inhaler with the student and, \Box agree \Box disagree, that student should self carry in school.
 Signature Date